This post is based on a talk I gave at Imperial College London in 2013 for Artifact, a society run jointly with the Royal College of Art.

 With a stylised illustration, such as a line drawing or flat diagram, the identity of each of the elements in the illustration is more ambiguous.
 In a diagram of a eukaryotic cell could look very similar to a town map when shown to a child with no idea what cells are.
 In this case the analogy has been used to explain the different parts of the cell according to how a child would see the town functioning.

 This is important when illustration for children or students.
 For those familiar with the subject matter in question, or at least a vague background in the area, this kind of explicit referencing is not essential.

 Interpretation of style

 It is quite popular in the illustration world to draw a famous character in the style of several different illustrators.
 The point of this being that the essential visual cues that define a character are independent of the style used to represent them.
 This is a good method for illustrators and character designers to improve their skills as it helps them identify which features of a character are essential and should be kept, and which can be discarded.
 If a character is well known, viewers of the image will be able to recognise what they find familiar and draw parallels.
-The artist Nina Matsumoto is very good at this.
-Click the characters below to see her interpretations.
+These lego adverts are a great illustration of the idea.

 Redefining the brief